workingonthejob/MTGO-Results-Scraper/README.md

 ## Description
 Scrape any of the results Wizards releases for MTGO.

-For reference here is what the page looks like and a single deck:
+For reference here is what the page looks like for a single deck:

 ![Screenshot](screenshot.PNG)